apache/mynewt-site/docs/chapter1/project1.md

     Note that you need to add export statements to ~/.bashrc (or equivalent) to export variables permanently.

-* Next, install godep.
-Note that the following command produces no output.
+* You are ready to download the newt tool repository.
+You will use Go to copy the directory (currently the asf incubator directory).
+Be patient as it may take a minute or two.
+Check the directories installed.

-        $ go get github.com/tools/godep
+        $ go get git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/newt
+        $ ls
+         bin	pkg	   src
+        $ ls src
+        git-wip-us.apache.org	github.com		gopkg.in

+* Check that newt is installed.

+        $ ls $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git
+        Godeps			README.md		coding_style.txt    newt.go
+        LICENSE			cli			    design.txt

 #### Building the newt tool

-* You will now use Go to run the newt.go program to build the newt tool.
-You will have to use `go build` command which compiles and writes the resulting executable to an output file named `newt`.
-The `-o` option is used to specify a reasonable name such as `newt` for the the resulting executable and install the executable along with its dependencies in $GOPATH/bin.
-In preparation for the install, you may use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.
+* You will use Go to run the newt.go program to build the newt tool.
+The command used is  `go install` which compiles and writes the resulting executable to an output file named `newt`.
+It installs the results along with its dependencies in $GOPATH/bin.

-        $ ~/dev/go/bin/godep restore
+        $ cd $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/newt
-        $ go build -o "$GOPATH"/bin/newt
+        $ go install
         $ ls "$GOPATH"/bin/
         godep		incubator-mynewt-newt.git	  newt

 * Try running newt using the compiled binary.
 For example, check for the version number by typing 'newt version'.
 See all the possible commands available to a user of newt by typing 'newt -h'.

    Note: If you are going to be be modifying the newt tool itself often and wish to compile the program every time you call it, you may want to store the command in a variable in your .bash_profile.
-So type in `export newt="go run $GOPATH/src/github.com/mynewt/newt/newt.go"` in your ~/.bashrc (or equivalent) and execute it by calling `$newt` at the prompt instead of `newt`.
+So type in `export newt="go run $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/newt/newt/go"` in your ~/.bashrc (or equivalent) and execute it by calling `$newt` at the prompt instead of `newt`.
 Here, you use `go run` which runs the compiled binary directly without producing an executable.

-        $ go build %GOPATH%/src/github.com/mynewt/newt/newt.go
-        $ cd ~/dev/go/src/github.com/mynewt/newt
-        $ ls
-        Godeps			README.md		coding_style.txt	newt
-        LICENSE			cli			design.txt		newt.go
         $ newt version
         Newt version:  1.0
         $ newt -h